- oxycodone hydrochloride

 OxyContin is not intended for use as a prn analgesic.

 The usual starting dose for opioid naïve patients or patients presenting with severe pain uncontrolled by weaker opioids is 10 mg, 12-hourly.
 Some patients may benefit from a starting dose of 5 mg to minimise the incidence of side effects.
 The dose should then be carefully titrated, as frequently as once a day if necessary, to achieve pain relief.
-For the majority of patients, the maximum dose is 200 mg 12-hourly.
-However, a few patients may require higher doses.
-Doses in excess of 1000 mg daily have been recorded.

 Conversion from oral morphine: